 Stanford staff groups were established over 30 years ago to provide all staff members with opportunities for professional, educational and social support.
 The staff groups sponsor monthly events to promote social networking and professional development, including art walks, museum tours, faculty lectures and speed networking events.
 Annual staff group events include the Martin Luther King, Jr. Celebration, Multicultural Springfest and the Lunar New Year Celebration.
-There are several other groups at Stanford building community, learn more here.
+There are several groups at Stanford building community, learn more here.

 WANT TO GET INVOLVED?
 CLICK HERE TO SIGN UP FOR A STAFF GROUP